weaveworks/wks-quickstart-firekube/README.md

 ## Getting Help

-If you have any questions about, feedback for or problems with `wksctl`:
+If you have any questions about, feedback for or problems with `wks-quickstart-firekube`:

 - Invite yourself to the <a href="https://slack.weave.works/" target="_blank">Weave Users Slack</a>.
 - Ask a question on the [#general](https://weave-community.slack.com/messages/general/) slack channel.
 - [File an issue](https://github.com/weaveworks/wks-quickstart-firekube/issues/new).
+- Join the discussion
+  - Invite yourself to the <a href="https://slack.weave.works/" target="_blank">Weave community</a> Slack
+  - Ask a question on the [#firekube](https://weave-community.slack.com/messages/firekube/) Slack channel

 Your feedback is always welcome!